 Pennsylvania Fiscal Code differentiates between “domicile” and “permanent place of abode”.
-“A “domicile” is the place that an individual intends to be his or her permanent home, and to which he or she intends to return, whenever absent.
+“A “domicile” is the place that an individual intends to be their permanent home, and to which they intend to return, whenever absent.
 A “permanent place of abode”, on the other hand is merely a dwelling place.
 (61 Pc.
-Code Section 101.1) If someone has two or more homes, his or her domicile is the one that he or she regards and uses as his or her permanent home.
+Code Section 101.1) If someone has two or more homes, their domicile is the one that they regard and use as their permanent home.
 (61 Pa.
 Code Section 101.3(d)).

 Once established, the domicile of a taxpayer does not change until the taxpayer moves to a new location with the valid intention of making it a permanent home.
 It is a taxpayer’s intention of maintaining a permanent place of abode that determines domicile.
 (61 Pa.
 Code Section 101.3(b)).
 To qualify as a permanent place of abode, the dwelling must be used on a regular basis.